micromdm/nanocmd/README.md

 ## Getting the latest version

-* Release `.zip` files containing the servershould be attached to every [GitHub release](https://github.com/micromdm/nanocmd/releases).
+* Release `.zip` files containing the server should be attached to every [GitHub release](https://github.com/micromdm/nanocmd/releases).
   * Release zips are also [published](https://github.com/micromdm/nanocmd/actions) for every `main` branch commit.
 * A Docker container is built and [published to the GHCR.io](http://ghcr.io/micromdm/nanocmd) registry for every release.
-  * `docker pull ghcr.io/micromdm/nanocmd:latest` — `docker run ghcr.io/jessepeterson/kmfddm:latest`
+  * `docker pull ghcr.io/micromdm/nanocmd:latest` — `docker run ghcr.io/micromdm/nanocmd:latest`
   * A Docker container is also published for every `main` branch commit (and tagged with `:main`)
 * If you have a [Go toolchain installed](https://go.dev/doc/install) you can checkout the source and simply run `make`.